Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Neil Young: MTV Unplugged

-Where to Watch Neil Young: MTV Unplugged (1993)
+Neil Young: MTV Unplugged (1993) Streaming - Where to Watch Online

-Want to behold the glory that is 'Neil Young: MTV Unplugged' on your TV or mobile device at home?
-Tracking down a streaming service to buy, rent, download, or watch the Milton Lage-directed movie via subscription can be a huge pain, so we here at Moviefone want to take the pressure off.
+Craving a viewing of 'Neil Young: MTV Unplugged' right from your couch?
+Searching for a streaming service to buy, rent, download, or watch the Milton Lage-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Neil Young: MTV Unplugged' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Neil Young: MTV Unplugged' right now, here are some particulars about the MTV Networks, MTV documentary flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Neil Young: MTV Unplugged' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Neil Young: MTV Unplugged' right now, here are some specifics about the MTV Networks, MTV documentary flick.

-Interested in knowing what the movie's about?
+Ready to dive into the plot?
 Here's the plot: "Unplugged is a 1993 live album by Neil Young.
 It contains a previously unreleased song "Stringman", that dates from 1976.
 The taping of the show was also released on VHS.
 The recording of this installment of the MTV series "Unplugged" was rife with tension, as Young was not happy with the performances of almost everyone in the band.
 In fact, the released version is actually the second attempt made at recording a set suitable for airing and release." .